November 11, 2019 Reading Time: 5 minutes

 13Tzeng, R. (2006).
 Reverse Brain Drain: Government policy and corporate strategies for global talent searches in Taiwan.
 Asian Population Studies.
 2(3): 239-256.

-*Chattalie Jayatilaka is a Research Assistant at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI).
+*Chattalie Jayatilaka is a Research Assistant at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 The opinions expressed in this piece are the author’s own and not the institutional views of LKI, and do not necessarily reflect the position of any other institution or individual with which the author is affiliated.